 You can remove the crusts from your child’s skin by getting him to soak in the bath for 20-30 minutes to soften the scabs.
 You can then gently wipe away the crust with a towel.

 Prevention of impetigo or school sores

 Impetigo can spread rapidly to other parts of the body if your child touches the sore and then scratches somewhere else.
-Explain this to your child, and encourage him not to pick at the sores.
+Explain this to your child, and encourage her not to pick at the sores.

 Use separate towels for different areas of impetigo, and don’t use these towels to dry unaffected areas of your child’s body.

 Use hot water to wash towels, bed linen, soft toys and anything else that has come into contact with blood, pus or sores.
 Dry in hot sun or in a hot clothes dryer.

 Impetigo is highly contagious.
 Keep your child home from child care, preschool or school, and cover all the sores with watertight dressings.
 After your child starts antibiotic treatment, wait at least 24 hours before sending her back to child care, preschool or school.